will62794/will62794.github.io/_posts/2017-06-30-cracking-golang-prng.markdown

 # Predicting PRNG Sequences

-To consider a random number generator "broken", there must be some efficient way to predict it's next output.
-We can consider this as obtaining an "oracle" on the RNG.
-Being able to do this would obviously provide a way to easily beat the gambling system.
-If you could predict every next output, you could win every gamble with full certainty.
-There were a few approaches I fiddled with in order to find such an "oracle".
-I had recently played around with [Microsoft's Z3 Theorem Prover](https://github.com/Z3Prover/z3).
-It is great at efficiently solving many different types of constraint systems (strings, bitvectors, real numbers, etc.).
+There are many ways to analyze deficiences in random number generator algorithms, but for my purposes, I just needed to figure out an efficient way to predict the generator's next output.
+This would provide a way to easily beat the gambling system, since I would be able to predict every coin toss outcome with full certainty.
+There were a few initial approaches I fiddled with.
+I had recently played around with [Microsoft's Z3 Theorem Prover](https://github.com/Z3Prover/z3), which is great at efficiently solving many different types of constraint systems.
 Go's random number generator algorithm in [`math/rand/rng.go`](https://golang.org/src/math/rand/rng.go) is not too well documented but after some searching it seemed to be an implementation of a well known algorithm, the [Additive Lagged Fibonacci Generator](https://en.wikipedia.org/wiki/Lagged_Fibonacci_generator).
 This is a [good article](https://appliedgo.net/random/) that describes some of the internal details of Go's number generator.

 I figured I could encode Go's number generation algorithm within Z3, give it an observed sequence of outputs, and see if it could solve for the next output.
 My hope was that the combined information of the algorithm and a long sequence of output values would constrain the system enough to allow Z3 to find a unique next output.
-The main problem with this approach was that I was uncertain if it would actually work.
+The main issue with this approach was that I was uncertain it would actually work.
 I might up end investing a lot of time into encoding the algorithm properly in Z3 and debugging it, only to find out that its solver wasn't actually able to compute what I wanted in a reasonable amount of time.
 It may still be a valid approach, but I haven't explored it further.
 From what I've read, the ALFG algorithm is considered a very strong random number generator, and I didn't find any easy, known exploits that took advantage of a particular weakness.
 After thinking some more on the problem, and poking around the source code in `math/rand/rng.go`, I noticed a subtle but important detail that led me down a new, more promising path of investigation.

-# Investigating a Seed Subtlety
+# Seed of an Idea

-The interface to the Go random number generator is provided in `math/rand/rand.go`.
+The interface to Go's random number generator is provided in `math/rand/rand.go`.
 A random number generator "source" is an instance of a random number generator that holds its own internal state.
 Different RNG sources can be advanced independently of each other without affecting the internal state of a different source.
 To seed a source, Go provides the following function

 {% highlight go linenos %}
 // Seed uses the provided seed value to initialize the generator to a deterministic state.